vkostyanetsky/kostyanetsky.me/notes/thumbs-up/index.md

 The Georgian language is beautiful, but I haven’t gotten around to learning it yet.
 I sigh and suggest we switch to English or Russian.

 The girls frown a little.
-Then one of them digs into her bag, pulls out a flyer, points to it, gives me a thumbs up like, “Cool stuff!” — and hands it to me.
+Then one of them digs into her bag, pulls out a flyer, points to it, gives me a thumbs up like, “cool stuff!” — and hands it to me.

 Then they laugh and run off.